-Ben’s new job and my promotion meant that from 5pm until 10pm life was a monotonous routine of cook, eat, clean up, work, sleep, repeat.
+Ben’s new job and my promotion meant that every evening from 5pm until 10pm life was a monotonous routine of cook, eat, clean up, work, sleep, repeat.

 Saturdays and Sundays were filled with vacuuming, dusting, gardening, and everything else we hadn’t got to during the week – yet we still couldn’t catch a breath.

 We were so focused on our business and our home, we had no time to focus on each other.

 And every relationship, no matter how strong the love, needs care and attention.

 I knew this marriage would make it – but I wasn’t prepared to let it settle.